plewis/plewis.github.io/phylogenetics/papers2026.md

 Lewis, L. A., B. D. Mishler, and R. Vilgalys.
 1997.
 [Phylogenetic relationships of the liverworts (Hepaticae), a basal embryophyte lineage, inferred from nucleotide sequence data of the chloroplast gene _rbc_L](https://doi.org/10.1006/mpev.1996.0395) Molecular Phylogenetics and Evolution 7:377-393.

-Lewis, P. O. 2001a.
+:heavy_check_mark: Lewis, P. O. 2001.
 A likelihood approach to estimating phylogeny from discrete morphological character data.
 Systematic Biology 50:913-925.

 Lewis, P. O. 2001b.
 Phylogenetic systematics turns over a new leaf.
 Trends in Ecology and Evolution 16:30-37.